 Make Money With Community Support

 Another way to make money on YouTube is by allowing your community to support you financially.

 There are a couple ways to do this.
-The most popular is through starting a Patreon.
+The most popular options include:

 Patreon allows you to build community support with a membership style monthly billing process.
 You can offer extra goodies to your patrons or just allow them to show their support.

 You can also do this through YouTube for a more seamless process though you lose more of the revenue to YouTube’s cut.